MIDI Controllers

 Creating Mappings

-Using MIDI Learn
+Using MIDI Apply

 The fastest way to map:

-- Open Window > MIDI Map Editor
+- Open the MIDI Map Editor panel (via Window > Add panel)

-- Move a control on your device
+- Move a control on your MIDI device

 Manual Mapping